chewtoys/lifestylemaniacs/contents/the-two-health-suckers-you-need-to-avoid-now.md

 # Summary
 - Limit or stay away (if possible) added sugars and artificial sweeteners;
-- One tablespoon of honey per day is excellent;
+- 1 tbsp. of honey or 1 tsp. of stevia per day is excellent;
 - Stay away from nut, seed, bean, or grain oils;
 - Use animal fats and coconut oils for cooking and avocados and extra-virgin olive oil for salads.